quadrismegistus/llp/README.md

 ## Make a corpus in two lines

-If you have a folder of plain text files, a
+If you have a folder of plain text files, and an accompanying metadata file,

 ```python
 from llp.corpus.default import PlainTextCorpus